Sponsored by Garrison Forest School, Race Pace Bicycles, (cool) progeny, Michael Phelps Swim School & The Walters Art Museum

 The shows are once a month on Saturday mornings through April, broadcast live on the radio with a live studio audience of little ones!
 (That’s where you come in.)

 Doors open at 9 a.m. and the music runs from 9:30 a.m.-11 a.m.
 Each performance has an opening act as well as a headliner.
 We'll have snacks (organic fig bars and fruit strips) as well as drinks (Horizon milk and Honest juice) which are included in the ticket price for all kids.
-Race Pace Bicycles also sets up bicycles with training wheels for children to ride around the enclosed plaza outside our studio.
+Race Pace Bicycles also sets up bicycles with training wheels for children to ride around the enclosed plaza outside our studio, and we'll have arts and crafts too!

 The WTMD performance studio is a safe, clean environment with comfy furniture that’s ideal for climbing and sitting.
 Both our men’s and women’s bathrooms have stainless steel changing tables, and there will also be vintage cartoons playing on our flat screen TVs.